OpacityLabs/react-native-opacity/README.md

       />
 ```

-## JS
+# Codegen config

-You need to make sure `react-native.config.js` is properly set up for code generation to work:
+Indenpendtly of Expo or a bare React Native app.l You need to make sure `react-native.config.js` is properly set up for code generation to work:

 ```js
 module.exports = {